checkpointsw-devsec/ZeroTouch-manager/ReadMe.md

 - Zero Touch API credentials grant access to claim and configure gateways
 - Management server API keys grant full read/write access
 - Rotate these credentials periodically

 ---

-## Additional Suggestions for Lab Expansion

-Here are additional topics you may want to include as the lab evolves:

-- **Multi-Domain Server (MDS) Lab** — walkthrough of deploying gateways across multiple domains, including domain selection in the CSV and web UI
-- **Gateway Replacement Procedure** — step-by-step for replacing a failed gateway (unclaim old MAC, deploy with `--set-mac`)
-- **Template Design Best Practices** — how to structure Zero Touch templates for reusability across hardware models
-- **Monitoring Deployment with the API Docs** — using the Swagger UI at `/docs` to test individual endpoints
-- **Integration with CI/CD** — using `deploy-batch.py` in automated pipelines (Jenkins, GitHub Actions)
-- **Log Analysis** — reading and interpreting `app.log` entries for deployment forensics
-- **Scaling the Deployment** — running multiple batch deployments in parallel, tuning `SIC_TIMEOUT`
-- **Backup and Recovery** — exporting deployment results, maintaining a gateway inventory
-- **Custom User-Script Development** — authoring advanced clish scripts with file injection for specific use cases

----
 # Appendix